Last Updated on Dec 6, 2022 by Aradhana Gotur

 What is CAGR?

 CAGR is the abbreviation of Compounded Annual Growth Rate.
-It is the most basic tool in measuring the return generated by a mutual fund scheme.
+It is the most basic tool for measuring the return generated by a mutual fund scheme.
 The CAGR shows the average annual returns of a mutual fund investment over a specified period.
 So, if you invest in a mutual fund scheme over five years, the CAGR would depict the average rate of return that the scheme yielded every year for the past five years.

 CAGR is calculated using the following formula: